koto-moya/MNIST/notes.md

         - Update the parameters
     - Stop

 Motivations for some of the things we do here.
-Randomly initialize the weights and biases becasue it works just as good as define some start values.
+Randomly initialize the weights and biases because it works just as good as define some start values.
 They need to be non-zero for the gradients to work.
 Setting the epochs is really just how long you're willing to wait.
 Setting the learning rate is a value representing the strength you give to the gradients on changing the weights and bias.
 At this point I have not been given a reason we use sigmoid (or any other squishing function) other than "we often like to have values between 0 and 1".
 I am assuming this will be elucidated soon enough.
 As for the application of the chain rule, I'm confident of at least that.
 We apply the chain rule which accumulates the gradients leading back to the first function the weights were used in which is the linear function.
 What I am unsure of is *how* .backward does this.
 I think my physics brain is getting in the way here.
 After we collate the gradients (* the learning rate) we apply them to the parameters by subtracting them from the current parameter values.
 This is the weight nudging, or pushing the blanket.
-Just as a pragmatic step we then set the gradients to zero as Pytorch will continue collate the gradients ontop of the old ones.
+Just as a pragmatic step we then set the gradients to zero as PyTorch will continue collate the gradients on top of the old ones.
 Then we stop the training when we get bored or the loss/accuracy fails to improve (or starts getting worse).

 And thats really it, we now have a generalized structure for a Linear Classifier.
 Some questions I have now are:
     - How can I extend this to include all single digits in the MNIST set?